APA Style – Definition, Overview & Examples

 8+ (Vissing et al., 2004) (Vissing et al., 2004) Vissing, K., Brink, M., Lonbro, S., Sorensen, H., Overgaard, K., Danborg, K., ...
 Aagaard, P. (2008): Muscle adaptations to plyometric vs. resistance training in untrained young men.
 Journal of Strength and Conditioning Research, 22(6), 1799-1810.

-What is distinct about the APA style is the above categorization which is based on the number of authors of a source.
+What is distinct about the APA style is the above categorization, which is based on the number of authors of a source.
 Moreover, the latter also distinguishes the APA style from other citation styles.

 The table above shows that the APA style requires you to list all the authors of a source for full reference (in your reference section).
 Only sources with eight or more authors are treated differently.

-Please note: Using the APA style is not a general norm in all faculties and for all fields of study.
-As a matter of fact, many faculties and departments have compiled their own style sheets which might be based on other citation manuals (e.g. Harvard referencing, Chicago Style, etc.).
-Thus, it is recommended that you check with your supervisor whether using the APA style is acceptable in your bachelor´s thesis.
+Note: Using the APA style is not a general norm in all faculties and for all fields of study.
+As a matter of fact, many faculties and departments have compiled their own style sheets which might be based on other citation manuals (e.g., Harvard referencing, Chicago Style, etc.).

 The new APA style guidelines (9th ed.) do not require that you indicate the date when you last accessed the online sources being quoted.
 However, you must provide the last date of access if the contents of a particular website quoted are likely to be edited over time or even deleted.